310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Kanata %}
 *puka, puka…♪*

-Mm… The season really is getting colder… Even just a little dip in the water is cold…
+mm… the season really is getting colder… even just a little dip in the water is cold…

-I miss summer… I wish global warming would happen already.
+i miss summer… i wish global warming would happen already.

-If that were to happen, the ice in the North Pole or in the South Pole would melt, and the whole world would be submerged in water… And then there would be ocean wherever you look~♪
+if that were to happen, the ice in the north pole or in the south pole would melt, and the whole world would be submerged in water… and then there would be ocean wherever you look~♪
 {% endbubble %}

 {% bubble Shinobu %}